The Call Volume by Day of Week report analyzes dispatch records in the recent past in order to predict call volume in the future.

 As noted earlier, the apparent mild overstaffing at the end of the day is crews sitting at the station, finishing their reports and cleaning their trucks.
 This can be somewhat -- but not completely -- reduced by pushing crews to finish their reports while in the field, in-between calls.

 This sample shows the characteristic humps of a dialysis caseload, as per usual.
 However, it is seriously overstaffed: the dotted blue line floats high above the confidence diamonds for most of the day.
-This is terribly expensive, but it might be intentional: the company may be using investment capital to operate overstaffed and therefore highly responsive, in order to attract new business from nursing homes, hospitals, and freestanding ERs.
+This is costly, but it might be intentional: the company may be using investment capital to operate overstaffed and therefore highly responsive, in order to attract new business from nursing homes, hospitals, and freestanding ERs.

-In the evening the crews are probably looking busy, finishing their reports and cleaning their trucks, but that can be reduced by requiring them to work on their reports while in the field throughout the day.
+In the evening the crews are probably finishing their reports and cleaning their trucks, but that can be reduced by requiring them to work on their reports while in the field throughout the day.

 This chart shows the characteristic humps -- spaced four hours apart -- of an EMS operation under a heavy dialysis caseload.
 Staffing levels after noontime are greatly excessive: the company prematurely ramps up staff (dotted blue line rising at 11:30) for the evening surges (diamonds rising at 16:00).